 2:35-3:00 pm Sharing Success #2: Early Bloomers: Supporting the Late Preterm Infant

 3:00-3:45 pm Diving into Infant Formula (B. Philipp, MD)

 3:45 – 4:00 Evaluations and Adjourn

-Every maternity hospital in Massachusetts and New Hampshire is encouraged to send a health care team of up to 5 staff members.
-Ideas for members include: Nurse Manager of Well Baby, Nurse Manager of Post Partum, Medical Director of Well Baby, Nurse Manager of Labor and Delivery, Medical Director of Labor and Delivery, Nursing Director of Maternal Child Health Service, Certified Nurse Midwives, Nurse Practitioners, Chief Nursing Officer (CNO), Staff Nurses, Charge Nurses, Quality Improvement Specialists, Clinical Educators.
-Each hospital may send one Lactation Consultant.
+Every maternity hospital in Michigan was encouraged to send a health care team of five members.
+Ideas for members of the team included: Nurse Manager of Mother Baby, Medical Director of Well Baby, Nurse Manager of Labor and Delivery, Medical Director of Labor and Delivery, Nursing Director of Maternal Child Health Service, Certified Nurse Midwives, Nurse Practitioners, Chief Nursing Officer (CNO), Staff Nurses, Charge Nurses, Quality Improvement Specialists, Clinical Educators.
+Each team may include one Lactation Consultant.
 MD’s were encouraged to attend and do not count as one of the 5.
 Hospitals in Michigan on the Baby-Friendly D3 and D4 Pathway were encouraged to send as many staff members as they liked.

 Nursing and lactation consultant continuing education hours were provided.
 CME credits were provided.

 The Summit was supported by the W. K. Kellogg Foundation.